Stade Yves-du-Manoir

-The Stade Yves-du-Manoir (officially Stade olympique Yves-du-Manoir, also known as the Stade olympique de Colombes, or simply Colombes to the locals) is a rugby, track and association football stadium in Colombes, near Paris, France.
+The Stade Yves-du-Manoir (officially Stade olympique Yves-du-Manoir, also known as the Stade olympique de Colombes, or simply Colombes to the locals) is a rugby, track, and association football stadium in Colombes, near Paris, France.

 History

 Named in memory of French rugby player Yves du Manoir in 1928, it was the main stadium for the 1924 Summer Olympics and had a capacity of 45,000 at the time.
-During the 1924 games, it hosted the athletics, some of the cycling, some of the horse riding, gymnastics, tennis, some of the football, rugby, and two of the modern pentathlon events (running, fencing).
+During the 1924 Games, it hosted the athletics, gymnastics and tennis events, as well as some of the cycling, horse riding, football, and rugby events, and two of the modern pentathlon events (running, fencing).

 It was later expanded to a capacity of over 60,000.
 Colombes was also the venue for the 1938 World Cup Final between Italy and Hungary, and also hosted the home team's two matches in the tournament.

-Colombes hosted a number of French Cup finals and home games of the national football and national rugby union teams into the 1970s.
+Colombes hosted several French Cup finals and home games of the national football and national rugby union teams into the 1970s.
 It remained the nation's largest capacity stadium until the renovated Parc des Princes was inaugurated in 1972.
-The Colombes' capacity had dropped to under 50,000 due to increasingly stringent safety regulations.
+Due to increasingly stringent safety regulations, the Colombes' capacity had dropped to under 50,000.
 The last games of the national rugby union and football teams at Colombes were respectively in 1972 and 1975.

-France professional football team RC Paris used Colombes as their home ground until about 1985, then moved on to other stadia before coming back in the 2010s.
+France's professional football team RC Paris used Colombes as their home ground until about 1985, then moved on to other stadia before returning in the 2010s.
 Unlike RC Paris, Racing 92 rugby did not leave Colombes until November 2017.
-They originally planned to redevelop Yves-du-Manoir into a stadium to be shared with Racing Club de France Football, but instead built Paris La Défense Arena in nearby Nanterre, playing their first match in the new venue in December 2017.
+They originally planned to redevelop Yves-du-Manoir into a stadium to be shared with Racing Club de France Football.
+Instead, they built Paris La Défense Arena in nearby Nanterre, playing their first match in the new venue in December 2017.
 It remains to be seen whether the Racing Club de France football club will move as well.

-It is slated to be a field hockey venue for the 2024 Summer Olympics.
+It was closed and redeveloped between 2022–24 and served as the field hockey venue for the 2024 Summer Olympics.